NeuromecHAHNics/Bakenecker_et_al_2022/readme.md

 - Leg flexion MVC: BF_MVC

-The directory 'spike' contains the scripts used to acquire the data.# Bakenecker_et_al_2022
+The directory 'spike' contains the scripts used to acquire the data.